Ryex/hashlife-wasm/README.md

 ## About

-A game of life implimentation in honer of John Conway who dies April 11 2020 of the Covid19 pandemic.
+A game of life implimentation in honer of John Conway who died April 11 2020 of the Covid19 pandemic.

 ## 🔋 Batteries Included